tetrao-eu/template-site/README.md

 Thee following commands are written for a GNU/Linux environment (**Debian**, if you want to know).
 So please adapt it to your system if it is necessary.
-Also they are running supposing that you are locating inside the folder `templatesite`, the root of this project.
+Also they are running supposing that you are locating inside the folder `template-site`, the root of this project.

 ## Database